So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Does cheese cooked on a grill and slapped on the table so hot it’s still bubbling sound delicious?
 If you’re wondering what the answer to that question is, it’s YES.
 Provoleta is basically the Argentine version of Americans’ queso.
 It’s usually served as a starter in steak restaurants – definitely order this when you’re ordering steak.

-While I’m not a huge fan of pizza in Argentina, I’d be remiss not to include it here.
+While I’m not a huge fan of the pizza in Argentina, I’d be remiss not to include it here.
 The pizza in Buenos Aires is usually thick and absolutely smothered in melty, gooey cheese.
 One or two slices of this rich pizza is usually enough.

 Also try fugazzeta (pizza base, raw onions and cheese – I DESPISE onions so I’ve never tried this) and faina (made out of chickpea flour).
 They’re not to everyone’s taste, but they’re very Argentine.